ral-facilities/scigateway-auth/README.md

 ```

 To make use of `pyenv`, let's install different versions of Python onto the system.
 In
-production, DataGateway API uses Python 3.6, so this should definitely be part a
+production, SciGateway Auth uses Python 3.6, so this should definitely be part a
 development environment for this repo.
 This stage might take some time as each Python
 version needs to be downloaded and built individually: